Pent-up aggression: Causes, effects, and 16 ways to manage

 11. Anger Management Classes

-To acquire useful coping mechanisms and communication techniques, think about signing up for workshops or programs on anger management.
+To develop functional coping mechanisms and effective communication techniques, consider enrolling in workshops or programs focused on anger management.

 12. Relaxation Techniques

-Investigate relaxation methods to ease stress and physical tension, such as progressive muscle relaxation or guided visualization.
+Explore relaxation methods to alleviate stress and physical tension, such as progressive muscle relaxation or guided imagery.

 13. Set Boundaries